InfiniteCoder01/chatry/README.md

 # Chatry - my twitch bot
 Chatry is a twitch bot and overlay for my [channel](https://twitch.tv/infinitecoder01).

-## PlushyEdit - Plushy editor for my twitch bot
+## PlushiEdit - Plushie editor for my twitch bot
-You can use it to edit plushys that can be spawned by !plushy command
+You can use it to edit plushies that can be spawned by !plushie command